sap-tutorials/btp-foundation/tutorials/cp-kyma-mocks/cp-kyma-mocks.md

 ### Add the Application Connector module in SAP BTP, Kyma runtime

-1. Open Kyma dashboard using the **Console URL** link in SAP BTP cockpit.
+1. Open Kyma dashboard using the **Dashboard URL** link in SAP BTP cockpit.

 2. Choose **Modify Modules**, and select **Add**.